wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/import-data.md

 - **Vertical industries**.
 Customer Relationship Management (such as Salesforce Chatter) and Financial Services (such as Bloomberg and Thomson Reuters)
 - **SMS/text messaging**.
 BlackBerry

-Microsoft provides several data connectors in the Microsoft 365 compliance center for Facebook, Twitter, LinkedIn, Instant Bloomberg and HR data.
+Microsoft provides several data connectors in the Microsoft Purview compliance portal for Facebook, Twitter, LinkedIn, Instant Bloomberg and HR data.
 You can also work with a Microsoft partner if you have a requirement to import data from these, or other sources.

 ## Learn more